CapTen101/VLC-docs/advanced/other/transcription_linux.rst

 .. _Other_transcription_linux:

 ####################################
- Use VLC for transcription on linux
+ Use VLC for transcription on Linux
 ####################################

 --------
 Overview
 --------

-The purpose of this guide is to show you **how to configure VLC** and use the script below to **enable you to control VLC with scripted commands** and, most importantly, **take a timestamp from VLC** and automatically type it into whatever document you are working on, without ever needing to shift focus away from the document.
+The purpose of this section is to show you **how to configure VLC** and use the script below to **enable you to control VLC with scripted commands** and, most importantly, **take a timestamp from VLC** and automatically type it into whatever document you are working on, without ever needing to shift focus away from the document.

 -------------
 Prerequisites